 I’d be lying if I said I was relaxed in say the same way I would be lounging on a couch back home, but I did start to feel more comfortable.
 It wasn’t long before I took out my camera and really started to enjoy my surroundings.

-The views were simply stunning and we couldn’t have asked for better weather.
+The views were simply stunning and we couldn’t have asked for a more optimal all weather solution.
 Below us, we had La Garrotxa Volcanic Zone Natural Park which features 45 dormant volcanoes situated in between the Pyrenees Mountains and the coastline.

 I Would Do It Again (Hot Air Ballon Ride)